prysmaticlabs/documentation/website/docs/advanced/builder.md

 :::

-## 2. Beacon Node: connect to builder
+## 2. Beacon Node: connect to the builder

 To use a builder the beacon node needs to start with the following configuration: